This year's Black Rock '5' Race will take place in Kinghorn, Fife on Friday 2nd June at 19:45.

 Kinghorn Community Centre is about two minutes walk from the railway station and just along from the Memorial bus-stop in the centre of the village.

-Male changing facilities are available at Kinghorn Primary School (enter from rear of the building) and the large Church Hall.
+Male changing facilities are available at the large Church Hall.
 Female changing facilities are available at the small Church Hall.
 Both the Church Hall changing areas are accessed by the side door of the halls on the main road.
-Changing areas at the Church Hall and Primary School will be locked while the race is in progress, however the organisers accept no responsibility for loss of belongings.
+Changing areas at the Church Hall will be locked while the race is in progress, however the organisers accept no responsibility for loss of belongings.

-Female toilet facilities are available at the Church Hall.
-Male toilet facilities are available at the Primary School.
+Toilet facilities are available at the Church Hall.
 Public toilets are available on Quarrel Brae - a path situated halfway down Harbour Road.
 Additional toilets on race night are situated in the Community Centre car park.

-Limited car parking is available at the Community Centre, the Primary School and on Pettycur Road.
+Limited car parking is available at the Community Centre and on Pettycur Road.
 There are few parking restrictions in the village.
 On street parking is widely available but we request that participants and spectators use public or shared transportation where possible.

 RACE START AND FINISH